 - Blood clots.

 - Damage to nearby tissues (for example, tendons, muscles, nerves).

 Other risks over time may include:

 - Erosion of your skin near the device.

 - Device movement from the original implant site.

 Recovery and Outlook

-How long does the ICD last?
+How long does an S-ICD last?

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy